schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 cd Galileo-Runtime
 ```

-Because we are building SD card image, we only need the following 2 folders
+Because we are building an SD card image, we need only the following two folders:

-This is the major folder that contain all the recipes for building galileo
+This is the major folder that contains all the recipes for building galileo
 ```
 tar -xzf meta-clanton_v1.0.1.tar.gz
 ```